We focus our efforts on improving the health of women and children living in Senegal and in high burden countries of the Sahel.

 We are pleased to launch the Integrated Nutrition Project for the Kolda and Kedougou Regions (PINKK).
 PINKK is a collaborative project that links health care, agriculture (including livestock) and business with the aim of improving nutritional health and food security for people in these regions, particularly for women and young.

 Some of the highest coverage rates of vitamin A supplements in the world are in the Sahel region of West Africa.
 Senegal, Burkina Faso and Niger have all almost achieved 100% coverage of two doses of vitamin A, a flagship Canadian child survival program, as have many other Sahel countries.

 Vitamin A supplementation can reduce child mortality rates by up to 24% in vitamin A deficient populations.

-In Senegal, MI has been working with the Ministry of Health to integrate vitamin A supplementation into routine health services for families, from door-to-door campaigns, ensuring that coverage rates remain high and health care workers are receiving the training and support needed.
+In Senegal, NI has been working with the Ministry of Health to integrate vitamin A supplementation into routine health services for families, from door-to-door campaigns, ensuring that coverage rates remain high and health care workers are receiving the training and support needed.